kyma-project/kyma-metrics-collector/README.md

 ![GitHub tag checks state](https://img.shields.io/github/checks-status/kyma-project/kyma-metrics-collector/main?label=kyma-metrics-collector&link=https%3A%2F%2Fgithub.com%2Fkyma-project%2Fkyma-metrics-collector%2Fcommits%2Fmain)

 ## Overview
 Kyma Metrics Collector (KMC) is a component that scrapes all Kyma clusters to generate metrics.
-These metrics are sent to an SAP internal tool called Event Data Platform (EDP) as an event stream and used for billing information.
+These metrics are sent to an SAP-internal tool called Event Data Platform (EDP) as an event stream and used for billing information.

 Learn more about functionality and architecture in the [Contributor README](./docs/contributor/README.md).